chrispader/EyeMind/README.md

 - **Gazes on the different elements of the simulator**

+    - Simulation log: _element attribute value in the log:_element attribute value in the log:_ bts-log-<file name.bpmn>
     - Button to toggle the simulation: _element attribute value in the log:_ bts-toggle-simulation-<file name.bpmn>
     - Button to play/pause the simulation: _element attribute value in the log:_ bts-entry-<file name.bpmn>-Play/Pause Simulation
     - Button to reset the simulation: _element attribute value in the log:_ bts-entry-<file name.bpmn>-Reset Simulation